z3y/ShaderGraph-BuiltIn-Importer/README.md

 ShaderGraph built-in importer with custom shading and bug fixes.
 Target version is 2019.4 (VRChat).
 Shader Graph supports built-in pipeline natively in 2021+, this package only aims to fix bugs, make it usable in VRChat with both lit and unlit modes and provide some improvements.
+Experimental, might have breaking changes in the future.

 How to use: